fetchai/agents-aea/packages/fetchai/skills/simple_service_search/README.md

 ## Handlers

 * oef_search: handles oef_search messages, in particular search responses.
-Search results are stroed in the shared state using the key `shared_storage_key`.
+Search results are stored in the shared state using the key `shared_storage_key`.

 ## Models